Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 ### Combat Skills

-The New Crobuzon setting uses the following combat skills: Brawl, Melee (Light), Melee (Heavy), Ranged (Archery) and Ranged (Riflery).
-The former of the ranged skills is used with any weapon firing with a bow (crossbow, longbow etc), where the latter is used when firing any weapon using resembling a gun.
+The New Crobuzon setting uses the following combat skills: Brawl, Melee (Light), Melee (Heavy) and Ranged.

 ---